-- Know your partner really well
+Know your partner really well

-- Maintain fondness and admiration
+Maintain fondness and admiration

-- Engage with each other regularly
+Engage with each other regularly

-- Let your partner influence you
+Let your partner influence you

-- Solve the solvable problems
+Solve the solvable problems

-- Create shared meaning
+Create shared meaning

-The research showed, though, that having the seven above elements could overcame bad communication; and good communication would not fix a marriage that was lacking most of these elements.
+The research showed, though, that having the seven above elements could overcome bad communication, and good communication would not fix a marriage that was lacking most of these elements.
 So, good communication isn’t the irrefutable key to good marriages.